-And one publisher eager to try out new channels and maximize their presence in Europe was Product Madness with their mobile game Lightning Link Casino.
+And one publisher eager to try out new channels and maximise their presence in Europe was Product Madness with their mobile game Lightning Link Casino.

 - Test TV in several European markets and determine the relevance of this channel to their specific target group.

 - Generate a high volume of organic installs at a reasonable CPI (cost per install).

 - Reach the top ranked position in the casino/card game category on both app stores.